Oyelowo/surreal-orm/rust/surreal-orm/src/docs/node_description.md

   within a Node.

 Nodes are the heart of your database model in Surreal.
-They're Rust structs decorated with `SurrealNode` attributes for overall configuration and field-specific attributes for property definition.
+They're Rust structs decorated with `Node` attributes for overall configuration and field-specific attributes for property definition.
 There are three types of links that you can use to define relationships between Nodes: `LinkSelf`, `LinkOne`, and `LinkMany`.

 - `LinkSelf`: This is a self-referential link within the same Node (table).
 For example, if an `Alien` can be friends with other aliens, you would use